kammitama5/kammitama5.github.io/_posts/2023-09-21-Thursday-September-21st.md

 All in all, I got home after 1am, and went to sleep around 2.
 I had a research meetings at 7am and 8am, so I managed to attend those, and then took a nap from 9am to 10am, and then had to head to the conference because well, lunch.
-- On Day 4, I student-volunteered, and they put me for a workshop involving a domain-specific language, which I thought was funny, considering my path (did they know things about me? lol).
+- On Day 4, I student-volunteered, and they put me for a workshop involving a domain-specific language for quantum (so I got to learn about that and the tooling), which
+I thought was funny, considering my path (did they know things about me? lol).
 And it was super relevant, as the research project I was picked for in the (research) class I am doing is exactly on Quantum Walks.
 So I was able to ask some of the people running the workshop for resources to get started before the class